Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 It all started on a rainy Sunday afternoon.
 I was scrolling through social media, which is a terrible habit of mine, and I stumbled upon this gorgeous dresser top valet.
 I mean, it was dripping with rustic charm—made from rich walnut, with smooth edges and a perfect little compartment for my watch, wallet, and keys.
 I thought, “Well, hey, I can do that!”

 And if you’ve ever had a sudden burst of inspiration fueled by caffeine and the internet, you know how it goes.
 One really bad decision later, I threw my tools in the truck, stopped by the lumberyard, and picked up a beautiful slab of walnut.
 The smell in that place, oh man—it was like heaven!
-Just the scent of had me feeling like a kid in a candy store.
+Just the scent of freshly cut wood had me feeling like a kid in a candy store.

 The Tools that Failed Me

-I started measuring and cutting, but, of course, I got cocky.
-First off, I didn’t bother checking my measurements twice.
+I started measuring and cutting, but, of , I got cocky.
+First off, I didn’t bother checking my twice.
 I could hear my high school shop teacher’s voice echoing in my head: “Measure twice, cut once.”
 But, you know, I figured, “Nah, I got this.”
 Well, half a day in, I was staring at two pieces of walnut that were supposed to be identical but were two inches off.
 I almost lost my cool right then and there.
 I leaned against my workbench, fists clenched, and thought, “Should I even continue?”

 A Moment of Doubt